deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Do you need to talk about it?”

 Ava shook her head.
 “No, no….
 We got a bunch of footage from Rvzrk yesterday.
-It kinda reminded me of…” she cleared her throat and then smiled apologetically at Ray.
+It kinda reminded me of…” She cleared her throat and then smiled apologetically at Ray.
 “You’ve got your friend here anyway.”

 In addition to meat, Holly also eschewed swear words nowadays.
 That hadn’t stopped her from coming up with some remarkably virulent ways to use otherwise perfectly benign language when she was feeling annoyed with herself, however.